Tel Dothan: Late Bronze II

+Iron Age II

 Northern kingdom of Israel (Samaria)

 Dothan served as an Israelite administrative centre, and archaeologists have discovered a large complex and Hebrew inscriptions at the site.
 During Iron Age II, it was a city in the Kingdom of Israel.
 Archaeologist William G. Dever estimates the city's population to have been around 1,200 people during the 9th and 8th centuries BCE.

 A bronze bull was found in an Israelite sanctuary east of Tell Dothan, in the mountains of Samaria, dated to around the 11th century, which may be related to the episode of the golden calf.

+During excavations carried out at Tel Dothan (between 1953 and 1964) several epigraphic findings were discovered.
+One of them is the Abisur Bulla, a Hebrew inscribed bulla found in the collapse of a four-room house dating to the late 9th or early 8th century BC.
+That bulla was once used as a seal for a textile sack.
+This is evidence by the impressions of cord and fabric on the bulla's reverse.
+The bulla is considered significant because it bears the first known mention of the Hebrew personal name Abisur.
+Additionally, its inscription is topped by Phoenician-style hieroglyphs.
+As one of the earliest datable seals from the Kingdom of Israel, it is an important benchmark for local literacy between the late Iron Age IIA and the early Iron Age IIB.

+In excavations carried out in a later phase of the site, a fragmentary inked ostracon was found in Area L, of which only three complete letters survive.
+It uses the Aramaic script, and the letters are paleographically dated to the 7th century BC.
+This is important since it adds evidence for the changing of local literacy practices during the post-Israelite period.

+In 2013, the top of a four-horned stone altar of Iron Age type was identified among the structural remains of Building/House 14 in Excavation Area L, originally exposed during Free's 1950s–1960s excavations but not previously recognized.
+Based on its stratigraphic context, the altar has been dated to the early Iron Age IIA, around the 9th century BCE.

+Byzantine period

+The Reḥov mosaic inscription from the Byzantine period lists Dothan (דותן) among the Jewish settlements of the Sebaste district, whose inhabitants were exempt from agricultural laws governing produce because of the territory's ambiguous status.

 Crusader period

 Castellum Beleismum (Latin) or Chastiau St Job (medieval French) was the Frankish name of a tower built by the Crusaders on the ancient tell in 1156 and given to the Hospitallers in 1187.

 Modern discovery

 Charles William Meredith van de Velde visited the site in 1851 and was considered the first modern traveller to visit it.
 He described the discovery in his 1854 book: